 Institutional Review Board (IRB) Approval

 ElBakry, A. S.

-(2015).META-analysis of microarray data to assess gender biased differential gene expression in hepatic tissue [Master’s thesis, the American University in Cairo].
+(2015).META-analysis of microarray data to assess gender biased differential gene expression in hepatic tissue [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 ElBakry, Amira Salah eldin Mahmoud.
 META-analysis of microarray data to assess gender biased differential gene expression in hepatic tissue.
 2015.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.